LEARNAcademy/syllabus/rails/rails-api.md

 #### Process

-- `cd` to your Desktop
-- $ `rails new rails-api -d postgresql -T`
+- Create a new Rails app on the desktop: $ `rails new rails-api -d postgresql -T`
 - $ `cd rails-api`
-- $ `rails db:create`
+- Create a database: $ `rails db:create`
-- Add the remote from GitHub
+- Add the git remote from GitHub Classroom
-- Create the main branch
+- Ensure a main branch exists
-- Make an initial commit
+- Make an initial commit to the main branch
+- Add the dependencies for RSpec:
   - $ `bundle add rspec-rails`
   - $ `rails generate rspec:install`
+- Generate the resource with appropriate columns and data types
-- $ `rails s`
+- $ `rails db:migrate`
-- Open the folder in a text editor
-- Code!
+- Begin the rails server: `$ rails server`
+- In a browser navigate to: `http://localhost:3000`

 #### Troubleshooting Tips